SAP-samples/btp-showcase-actuals-cap/README.md

 Create HDI container (project name-db) in SCP's HANA Cloud – name can also be found in the mta.yaml file:

-- cf create-service hana hdi-shared csm-demo-202002-actuals-cap-db-db
+- cf create-service hana hdi-shared dasc-showcase-actuals-cap-db

 The execute the following 2 commands to deploy the db folder and srv folder respective in SCP